industrial-edge/Performance-Analytics/docs/Installation.md

 ## Configure Performance Insight

+When the Data Service and the Assets and Aspects are configured and created, open the Performance Insight applikation on the IED.
+With this applikation it is possible to get information about the duration of defined steps and the observation of limits of individual steps and sequences.

 ### Defining Limits

 To set the limits for the steps in the stepper sequence, the drop-down menu next to the asset name must be opened.